Business structures in Germany: your guide to making the right choice

 Typical partnerships include:

-The civil law partnership (GbR) is suitable for a simple and quick start for two or more persons with a common purpose.
+The civil-law partnership (GbR) is suitable for a simple and quick start for two or more individuals with a common purpose.
 All partners have unlimited personal liability.
-The GbR is transparent for tax purposes and has low formal requirements.
+The GbR offers high transparency for tax purposes and has low formal requirements.

 The limited partnership (KG) distinguishes partners into general partners (full liability) and limited partners (liable only up to their contribution).
 This form is useful for structuring businesses with investors who do not take active management roles.

 The GmbH & Co.
 KG is a special type of KG where the personally liable partner is a GmbH.
 This means liability is limited to the assets of the GmbH, thus protecting the private assets of the individual partners.
 Limited partners are liable only up to their investment.
 This setup combines the limited liability of the GmbH with the flexible capital and partnership structure of the KG.
-It is popular among family businesses and larger companies due to its combination of security and flexibility.
+It is popular among family businesses and larger companies.

-The partnership company (PartG) is designed especially for freelancers and allows joint professional practice with personal, joint liability often supplemented by professional indemnity insurance.
+The professional partnership (PartG) is designed especially for freelancers and allows joint professional practice with joint personal liability, often protected by professional indemnity insurance.

-Capital companies are legal entities where the focus is on contributed capital and liability limitation.
+Limited liability companies in Germany are legal entities where the focus is on contributed capital and liability limitation.
 Shareholders generally only risk their capital contribution.
-Important factors when choosing this legal form include minimum capital requirements, opportunities for raising capital, market presence, and the increased formalities in founding and administration.
+Important factors when choosing this legal form include minimum capital requirements, opportunities for raising capital, market presence, and the increased formalities in formation and administration.
 These forms are particularly suitable for founders who value liability protection, professional structure, and capital acquisition, such as larger companies or those involving investors.

 The main capital companies: